grrtvnlw/Catch-The-Monster/README.md

 - [Screenshots](#Screenshots)
 - [Code Examples](#Code-Examples)
 ## What It Is
 Catch the Monster is a game written in Python and the Pyglet library.
 The challenge of this project was to start with a small codebase.
 We were tasked with learning how the codebase worked and then adding additional functionality to the game.
-The idea of the basic game is to navigate the main sprite and catch a small green monster.
+The idea of the basic game is to navigate the main sprite around the game board and catch a small green monster.

 I was able to implement the following features to the game:
 - A system for keeping track of points earned and lives lost.